-Based on a sequence of intents the dialog management module will be trained to predict the next action.
-In contextual assistants, not only the last intent will be analyzed but also the history of for instance the last five intents.
+Based on a sequence of intents, the dialog management module will be trained to predict the next action.
+In contextual assistants, not only the last intent will be analyzed but also the history of, for instance, the last five intents.
 In the example above, as an input we have the features greeting and positive_mood.
 The output we expect in this situation is utter_happy.

 Of course, the chatbot can also use named entity recognition to extract information like dates, locations, or names from the input data.
 This technique is referred to as slot filling.